metalama/Metalama.Documentation/content/conceptual/introspection/linqpad.md

 * Query the resulting code mode.

 > [!NOTE]
-> The Metalama.LinqPad driver is [open-source](https://github.com/postsharp/Metalama.LinqPad).
+> The Metalama.LinqPad package is [open-source](https://github.com/postsharp/Metalama.LinqPad).

-## Installing the driver
+## Installing the Metalama drivers

 To install the Metalama driver for LINQPad, follow these steps: